iosOctohub/feedback/README.md

-# Octohub iOS Client Feedback Repositoer
+# Octohub iOS Client

+## Feedback

+If you discovered some issue or you have a feature request, feel free to create an issue and I'll try to respond and fix as soon as possible